Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

-The neck lift is the surgery that specifically addresses the ageing of the neck.
-And when I talk about deep neck lift, I am referring to an even more comprehensive procedure that goes beyond the skin and the platysma muscle to treat deep structures such as subplatysmal fat, digastric muscles, and even submandibular glands when necessary.
+The neck lift (also known as cervicoplasty) is the surgery that specifically addresses the ageing of the neck.
+And when I talk about deep neck lift, I am referring to an even more comprehensive neck rejuvenation procedure that goes beyond the skin and the platysma muscle to treat deep structures such as subplatysmal fat, digastric muscles, and even submandibular glands when necessary.

-In my practice in Londrina, neck treatment is an integral part of practically every deep plane facial lifting I perform.
+In my practice in Londrina, Brazil, neck treatment is an integral part of practically every deep plane facelift I perform.
 However, there are patients who benefit from an isolated neck lift or a more aggressive cervical treatment as the main procedure.
-On this page, I will explain in detail everything about the neck lift and the deep neck lift: when each is indicated, how I perform these surgeries, and what you can expect in terms of results.
+International patients who travel to Brazil for cosmetic surgery frequently combine this procedure with other facial rejuvenation surgeries.
+On this page, I will explain in detail everything about the neck lift in Brazil and the deep neck lift: when each is recommended, how I perform these surgeries, and what you can expect in terms of results.

 To understand the neck lift, it is necessary to understand why the neck ages so visibly.
 The skin of the neck is thinner than that of the face, has fewer sebaceous glands, and receives less attention in daily care.
 Furthermore, the neck is constantly in motion — flexion, extension, rotation — which accelerates the loss of elasticity.